| Ko

 How to Delete Merged Git Branches

-In Git, a branch is a core concept that provides an independent workspace, allowing developers to develop new features or fix bugs without affecting the main codebase.
-This branch-based workflow has been one of the key design philosophies since Linus Torvalds designed Git in 2005, which is also why Git branches are designed to be much lighter and faster than other version control systems like SVN or CVS.
-However, deleting branches after merging is just as important as creating them in the first place.
-This article comprehensively covers the necessity of branch deletion, specific methods, automation, and recovery procedures. ...
+In Git, a branch is a core concept that provides an isolated workspace, allowing developers to add new features or fix bugs without affecting the main codebase.
+This branch-based workflow has been central to Git since Linus Torvalds created it in 2005, which is why branches are much lighter and faster than in systems like SVN or CVS.
+Deleting branches after merging is just as important as creating them.
+This article covers why branch deletion matters, how to do it safely, how to automate it, and how to recover deleted branches. ...

 History and Background of Branching Strategies The systematization of Git branching strategies began on January 5, 2010, when Dutch developer Vincent Driessen published his blog post “A successful Git branching model.”
 The Git Flow introduced in this article resonated strongly in software development environments that required systematic release management at the time.
 In 2011, GitHub’s Scott Chacon proposed a simpler model called GitHub Flow.
 Then in 2014, GitLab announced GitLab Flow, combining the advantages of both strategies.
 All three strategies continue to be widely used today depending on project characteristics. ...